 The flashing Codisto LINQ icon means the listings are being created, and when completed will either turn blue if the listings have been successfully created, or red in the case of an error (click on the icon to read the error from Amazon).

 You have now successfully created your first listings and are on your way to increasing sales!
 There are many more features available in Codisto LINQ that don’t qualify for this quick start guide but at this point it’s worth providing a brief overview of the other menus that you’ll find in the product.

 The Marketplace Orders view allows you to view the status of your marketplace orders and control when they are sent to your webstore.
 Your actual orders are in your webstore but this view is an easy way to see the status of the orders and gain comfort over what has been sent.
 You can also control automated buyer feedback on eBay.

 Whilst the Marketplace Listings grid is the easiest way to visualise your products and related marketplace settings, Attribute Mapping is a powerful way of using pre-existing data from your your webstore custom attributes to drive marketplace configuration.
 Once a field is mapped it is applied for all current and future products added to your webstore.
 If you map an attribute you don’t have to rely on the default values set in Codisto LINQ or configure listings using the grid – we simply read your existing mapped data.
 You can even use formulas to drive what happens to the attribute.

 This view allows you to create and manage your store categories for eBay or sync them with your webstore categories.
 It is the easiest way of creating a store on eBay.

 Link eBay Listings

-To link your eBay listings, you will first need to map them to their corresponding products in your web store catalog.
-To do this, go to the ‘Action’ column and select ‘Map’, and select the product you wish to map it to.
+To link your existing eBay listings, you will first need to map them to their corresponding products in your Webstore catalog.
+See Link Existing eBay Listings for how to do this quickly and easily..

 Settings allows you to: